 Explore the Quaint Town

-In the Georgian town center of Westport, you’ll find stone bridges, tree-lined promenades on the banks of the Carrowbeg River.
+In the Georgian town center of Westport, you’ll find stone bridges, and tree-lined promenades on the banks of the Carrowbeg River.
 You’ll also find Rockfleet Castle and Burrishoole Abbey, which have ties to the 16th-century pirate queen, Grace O’ Malley.

 The town is walkable and filled with shops, pubs, bakeries, restaurants, and lots of gorgeous flower beds.